Skip to main content

 Food Policy Networks

-The Johns Hopkins Center for a Livable Future’s Food Policy Networks (FPN) project supports the development of effective state and local food policy through networking, capacity building, research, and technical assistance.
-We work directly with food policy councils, national organizations, and other groups seeking to improve the food system through public policy.
+The Johns Hopkins Center for a Livable Future's Food Policy Networks (FPN) project supports the development of state and local food policy through networking, capacity building, research, and technical assistance.
+Launched in 2013, FPN conducts a census of food policy councils (FPC) every 18 months, facilitates communities of learning and practice, offers curbside consulting, hosts thematic discussions, and develops resources to aid FPCs in their work.
+FPN partners with various organizations across the U.S. to achieve our vision of creating an equitable, healthy, sustainable, and just food system through civic engagement, advocacy and public policy

 Illustration of Laptop